anthonynsimon/python-ds-algorithms/README.md

 # python-playground
-Implementing the assignments form "Problem solving with Algorithms and Data Structures" to brush up on Python
+Implementing common Algorithms and Data Structures to brush up on Python